East Pool

 Conservatory Water

-Landlubbers drawn to the Conservatory Water in Aunt Ruth’s Park, aka NYC’s Central Park, by the nautical derring-do of Stuart Little aboard The Wasp.
-For the unskilled (present company included), this body of water can be a pool of tears (present company excepted), whose source is beneath the Alice in Wonderland sculpture on the north shore.
+Landlubbers are drawn to the Conservatory Water in Aunt Ruth’s Park, aka NYC’s Central Park, by the nautical derring-do of Stuart Little aboard The Wasp.
+For the unskilled, this body of water can be a pool of tears, whose source is beneath the Alice in Wonderland sculpture on the north shore.